How useful is BIM for Civil Engineers?

 What is BIM?

 More than a product or proprietary software program, BIM is an integrated process that is built on reliable and coordinated information about a project including design, construction and operations.
 Therefore, BIM can be applied to every building process like roads and highway.
 Even though BIM has its roots in architecture, civil engineers can also experience its benefits in the same way architects enjoy its advantages.
-Engineers can easily predict the performance of a construction project before they are built, react to design changes quickly, optimize designs with analysis, simulation and visualization and finally deliver high quality construction documentation using BIM.
+Engineers can easily predict the performance of a construction project before they are built, react to design changes quickly, optimize designs with analysis, simulation and visualization and finally deliver high-quality construction documentation using BIM.

 Benefits of BIM for Civil Engineers

 Better designs and increased efficiency and productivity are the immediate benefits of BIM for civil engineers.
-BIM can help significantly reduce the time require for evaluating more alternatives, executing changes and producing construction documentation.
+BIM can help significantly reduce the time required for evaluating more alternatives, executing changes and producing construction documentation.
 This is because design and construction documentation are dynamically linked in BIM.
 As a result, you can complete the projects sooner within more predictable timetables.
 Besides productivity and efficiency, BIM also facilitates roadway optimization by including simulation, visualization and analysis as a part of the design process.
 Here are giving two examples of the many criteria, which can be considered to achieve an optimal roadway design.

 Generally, sight distance analysis is based on mathematical equations applied to vertical curvature in the road profile.
 But, we may fail to take into account the factors like visual obstructions and horizontal layout using this method.
 So, civil engineers integrate interactive visualization and sight distance simulation into the design process, as it helps them identify whether the road geometry meets critical safety parameters related to sight distance like curvature, grades and visual obstructions like barriers, foliage and berms.